 The lower the oil’s viscosity – defined as its resistance to flow – the more readily it flows.
 Imagine a jar of honey and a glass of water.
 Stirring water with a spoon requires less energy than stirring honey.
 The same principle applies to your engine and motor oil.

 Lower-viscosity oils are easier to pump through the engine and offer reduced resistance to moving engine parts, increasing fuel economy.

 Why do synthetics offer an advantage in reducing motor oil viscosity?

-Formulating a 0W-XX motor oil using only conventional base oils is extremely difficult at best, if not impossible.
-While formulators can achieve the 0W rating, the oil will vaporize more readily at higher temperatures and fail other required industry tests.
-Simply put, formulating lubricants is a give/take, and conventional base oils don’t provide near the performance as synthetics, requiring formulators to give up too much required performance in one area to gain it in another.
-In this case, conventional oils have to give up too much high-temperature performance to achieve the 0W rating.
+Formulating a 0W-XX motor oil using only conventional base oils is extremely difficult, if not impossible.
+Formulators can achieve the 0W rating, but the oil will vaporize more readily at higher temperatures.
+It’ll also fail other required industry tests.
+Simply put, formulating lubricants is a give/take, and conventional base oils don’t provide near the performance as synthetics.
+This requires formulators to give up too much required performance in one area to gain it in another.

 Better cold-flow ability

 Synthetics’ improved flow during cold starts also improves fuel economy.
 Since they don’t contain waxes, which are inherent to conventional oils, they don’t thicken as much when your vehicle sits overnight.
 In the morning, when you start your vehicle and drive away, the motor oil, transmission fluid and gear lube don’t require as much effort to circulate.
 This results in less wasted energy and improved fuel economy.